 There are several software versions: 1.2, 1.4, 1.6 en 3.82, 3.83.

 Versions 1.4 and 1.6 are almost identical.

-A block of data that forms an extension to a transport packet header.
-It may be of fixed format and/or of general data
+A block of data forms an extension to a transport packet header.
+It may be of fixed format and of general data

 An adjacent channel is immediately next to another channel in frequency.
 For example, PAL channels 5 and 6, as well as 8 and 9, are adjacent.

-The process of fine-tuning a dish or an electronic circuit to maximize its sensitivity and signal receiving capability.
+Fine-tuning a dish or an electronic circuit to maximize its sensitivity and signal-to-receive capability.